Want to express your emotions over text or keyboard? Easy! The Korean emoticons are here to help.

-No, you’re not stupid, and you’re alone!
-You just weren’t well acquainted with Korean emoticons.
+Don’t worry you’re not alone!
+The good news is, you just weren’t well acquainted with Korean emoticons.

 The first step is being able to decipher them.
 Learning the basics will allow you to tell how your Korean friends feel when they type.
 In the same way, you get to express how you feel, whether you feel uncomfortable, happy, excited, or sad.
 You’ll even get to know more about modern Korean culture through them.

 Emoticons are the best part of texting in Korean, and they have two main benefits over Western-style emoticons:

 - There are emoticons representing a wide range emotions and Koreans have emoticons for almost every situation (for better or for worse)

 - While Western text emoticons are sideways – think ;), :), or :(, you don’t need to tilt your head to read their Korean equivalents – they’re drawn as the eye would see them.

 To type some of these smileys and emoticons on your computer or phone, you’ll need to be able to type in Korean and have a Korean keyboard installed.